hunmal/DrinksOnUs/README.txt

     Pip

 -- HOW TO INSTALL --
-    First, open a terminal
+    First, open a terminal and navigate into the project directory DrinksOnUS

-    Then, you must download the necessary python packages run the command:
+    Then, in the project directory, you must download the necessary python packages run the command:

             "pip install -r require.py"

-    Next, you must cd into the project directory and start the server run the command:
+    Next, in the same directory, start the server run the command:

             "FLASK_APP=server.py flask run"